Usama01TN/NGL.LINK-BotherBot/README.md

 # NglBotherBot

 ## Overview:
 NglBotherBot is a simple tool designed to send repeated NGL messages to specified usernames.
-It is intended for light-hearted use among friends.
+It is intended for light-hearted use among friends (If you use this tool, you can text me anything using this name `usamaily` lol xD).

 Enter one or more `ngl.link` usernames, type a message, and the application will send it multiple times automatically.